BEIMUN XXXI Leadership Team

 As a head admin, I hope to bring a memorable experience to all delegates participating in BEIMUN, inspiring fervent passion towards solving global issues and long-lasting friendships between delegates.
 I hope to meet you all during BEIMUN XXXI!

 To all participants attending BEIMUN,

-My name is Renee Kuo, and it is my pleasure to serve as one of your head admins for the twenty-ninth annual Beijing Model United Nations conference and BEIMUN China.
-As a junior at the International School of Beijing, this is my fourth year being involved in MUN.
+My name is Kelly Noh, and it is my honor to serve as one of the head admins in the upcoming year.
+I am a junior at the International School of Beijing, and this is my 5th year participating in MUN.

 I joined MUN program in middle school, hoping to improve my public speaking and develop interest in international affairs.
 Although first struggling when speaking in front of large audiences, I was soon able to improve my debating skills and gain a sense of confidence and satisfaction from my achievements.